Step 1 Print the plan in your selected scale

 f) Optional - Add Rafters.
 Print some rafter material for your roof, (see the rafters on the trackside shed building).
 This adds a nice detail to your roof, especially if your roof overhangs the front and back of your building by a good amount.
 We have found that by stretching some of the lattice/grill images and using the crop/paint mode the result is nice roof rafters.

-Step 6 Glue your printed design to the chipboard building
+Glue your printed design to the chipboard building

 There are several approaches to adhering your print output to your chipboard model.
 The following is the technique we prefer: